stfc/PSyclone/tutorial/practicals/nemo/2_nemo_profiling/README.md

 nvtx.
 You may wish to investigate these if you have time at the end of this session.)

-1. Use the supplied Makefile to generate a version of the mini-app with profiling calipers inserted at the beginning and end of each routine:
+1. Use `psyclone` to generate a version of the mini-app with profiling calipers inserted at the beginning and end of each routine:

-       $ make transform
+       $ psyclone tra_adv_mod.F90 -o output_1.f90 --profile routines

-   When examining the generated Fortran code (in `psy_1.f90`), you should see that PSyclone has added `USE profile_psy_data_mod, ONLY: profile_PSyDataType` as well as calls to `profile_psy_data0%PreStart` and `profile_psy_data0%PostEnd`.
+   When examining the generated Fortran code (in `output_1.f90`), you should see that PSyclone has added `USE profile_psy_data_mod, ONLY: profile_PSyDataType` as well as calls to `profile_psy_data0%PreStart` and `profile_psy_data0%PostEnd`.
    Since the code now depends upon the PSyData API, the location of a suitable wrapper library must be provided when compiling the mini-app.
 The supplied Makefile will build the 'simple_timing' implementation of this library and link our mini-app against it:

        $ make allclean